 As far as outdoor activities goes, you really are spoilt for choice.
 The area is a mecca for adventure seekers.
 The Cairngorm Ski Centre near Aviemore is only half an hour away by car and the Lecht Ski Centre is just fifty minutes.
 In fact both Glenshee and Nevis Range ski centres are only around 90 minutes away.
 However, this is not all the area has to offer – from white water rafting, kayaking, canoeing, tubing, zip lines, watersports at Loch Insh and Loch Morlich, quad bike trekking, clay pigeon shooting, karting, pony trekking, aerial adventures in the trees, and a variety of locations for open water swimming, you will never be short of things to do.
 We are particularly partial to a bit of outdoor swimming ourselves, there are so many beautiful spots for a dip!

 For those not seeking such a big adrenaline rush there are plenty options, be it shopping in nearby Grantown, Aviemore or even Inverness, exploring the beautiful Moray coast or following the Malt Whisky Trail and other famous Speyside distilleries.
 Inverness not only offers shopping (check out the Victorian Market and Leakey’s bookshop) but also theatre, museums and an art gallery, Inverness Castle and cathedral, botanic gardens, a leisure centre and many visitor attractions nearby such as the Caledonian Canal and the Culloden Battlefield.
-The fishing is good in the area, with local Loch Vaa offering day or season passes, and we can also really recommend a visit to the Highland Folk Museum in Newtonmore – a great day out, one the kids will definitely enjoy and it’s free!
+The fishing is good in the area, with local Loch Vaa offering day or season passes, and we can also really recommend a visit to the Highland Folk Museum in Newtonmore – a great day out, one the kids will definitely enjoy and it’s free (donations at the door).
 Another favourite with children and adults is the Strathspey Steam Railway.
 Castles and historic buildings can be found nearby, for instance Ruthven Barracks south of Aviemore, and also further afield, such as Urquhart Castle on Loch Ness – watch out for Nessie!!
 A day trip to Balmoral Castle isn’t even out of the question.